About Tetradrachm AVAILABLE IN BRONZE

 Prized stallion of the ancient Greek coin springs to life based upon art of the ancients.
 Representing extinct breeds such as Nisaean, Etruscan, Thessalian and Scythian.
 He is the horse of Xenophon and Alexander the Great.The cherished noble ancestor of many fine modern breeds today.

 He trots over stone pavers accurate to a specific entrance into the ancient city of Troy.
 With a tiny mane style change he could represent several gaited, carriage and oriental breeds today as this proud noble bearing is timeless.
 More on the inspiration below.
+PDF of Breed Information and Meanings Behind Inscriptions on the Base

 shipping is included in US,